 Don’t Confuse Standard Gelatin with Hydrolysed Collagen

 Gelatin gummies need gelatin.
-Hydrolysed collagen is still very healthy, but has been put through a form of additional processing that’s actually meant to break up the proteins so that it will dissolve in either hot or cold liquids without gelling, unlike standard gelatin.
+Hydrolysed collagen is still very healthy, but has been put through a form of additional processing that’s actually meant to break-up and shorten the protein chains that put the gel in gelatin.
+It will readily dissolve in either hot or cold liquids without gelling, unlike standard gelatin.
 Many people prefer using it because it can be easily hidden in their foods, smoothies, etc. as a supplement and some people find it easier on the system as well.
 It can’t be used as a thickener, gelling agent, or to make gummies.

 If you’ve accidentally bought the wrong product for making homemade gelatin gummy dog treats, all is not lost.
-Hydrolysed collagen can be used as a sprinkle-on topper or mixed into food or liquids for similar health benefits to gummies.
-Remember to adjust for suitable serving size and introduce with small quantities.
+Hydrolysed collagen can be used as a sprinkle-on topper or mixed into food or liquids for similar health benefits to the gelatin in gummies.
+As with gelatin, remember to adjust for suitable serving sizes and introduce it to the diet with small quantities.

 Making Gelatin Gummies for Dogs